Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 How much insulin we release after a meal depends in part on the GI of the foods we eat.
 Fast-carb foods like soft drinks, chips, and bread are newcomers to our evolutionary story and we are not yet biologically well-adapted to them.
 When we snack on a bag of chips or down some Gatorade while we work, our blood glucose spikes, triggering a kind of panic response from the pancreas which over-secretes insulin in anticipation of extreme, potentially dangerous levels of sugar intake.
 Remember, throughout our evolutionary history, the sugariest things humans ate were fruits and berries.
 The GI of berries ranges from 28 - 40; the GI of Gatorade is 89 and the GI of whole wheat bread is 78!

 The main job of insulin is to bring blood sugar down, but this panic response to fast carbs, known as insulin overshoot, ends up driving blood sugar down too much.
 For most of us, an occasional insulin overshoot can be tolerated without any ill health effects other than perhaps feeling sleepy a couple of hours after eating.
-But chronic low blood sugar caused by insulin overshoot makes us crave fast-carb foods and can lead to a kind of vicious circle in which we eat fast carbs that spike blood sugar, suffer insulin overshoot which pushes blood sugar too low causing us to crave more fast carbs, repeating the cycle all over again.
+But chronic low blood sugar caused by insulin overshoot makes us crave fast-carb foods and can lead to a kind of vicious circle in which we eat fast carbs that spike blood sugar, suffer insulin overshoot which pushes blood sugar too low causing us to crave more fast carbs, and then repeating the cycle all over again.
 This can happen even when someone keeps their energy intake in balance with their energy consumption, avoiding weight gain.
 High consumption of fast carbs in thin-bodied endurance athletes can lead to diabetes and heart disease among persons who appear to be in excellent health.

 Insulin drives blood glucose down by moving it into the liver and muscles where it gets stored as glycogen.
 Glycogen can be thought of as our chief energy reserve.
 However, if the liver and muscle tissues are filled to their capacity with glycogen, insulin converts blood glucose into fat (triglyceride) instead and stores it in adipose (fat) tissue.
 Adipose tissue can be thought of as our backup energy reserve.